-Fermenting vegetables with a starter makes things easier.
-I’ve tried many good and bad culture starters and after trying Mercola Kinetic Culture, I think it is among the best.
-This recipe shows how using a starter makes fermenting vegetables simple.
+Fermenting vegetables with a starter culture makes things easier.
+Here I used Mercola Kinetic Culture, which I think it is among the best.
+A good starter greatly simplify the process.

 Kinetic Culture is for fermenting vegetables.
-So if you are preparing yogurt, kefir or some other mild product, then you need another starter, as Body Ecology Kefir Starter.
+So if you are preparing yogurt or kefir, you need another starter, as Body Ecology Kefir Starter.

-- More hydrogen peroxide, lactic acid, ketones, and other potent substances are produced during fermentation
+- Creates more hydrogen peroxide, lactic acid, ketones, and other potent substances during fermentation

 - More probiotic bacteria